 Please verify the current level of compliance for your State in the table below using the drop-down menu.
 If the State plans to include O&M costs in this year's CVSP, please indicate that in the table below.
-Additionally, details must be in this section and in your Spending Plan.
+Additionally, specific details must be included both in this section and in your Part 4 Spending Plan.

-Technology Program Current Compliance Level Include O & M Costs?
+Technology Program Fechnology Program Current Compliance Level

 ITD Core ITD Compliant Yes

 PRISM Enhanced Participation No